microsoft/autogen/website/docs/FAQ.md

 prompt = "Some user query"

 termination_notice = (
-    '\n\nDo not say show appreciation in your responses, say only what is necessary. ' 'if "Thank you" or "You\'re welcome" are said in the conversation, then say TERMINATE ' 'to indicate the conversation is finished and this is your last message.'
+    '\n\nDo not show appreciation in your responses, say only what is necessary. ' 'if "Thank you" or "You\'re welcome" are said in the conversation, then say TERMINATE ' 'to indicate the conversation is finished and this is your last message.'
 )